 “Road rehabilitation work that has been done in the past, basically, generally speaking, the road resurfacing that we do throughout the town every year is just that road resurfacing.
 We do some scarification, we put down new asphalt.
 This particular project is much more comprehensive.
 The concrete base will be redone in its entirety, all 600 metres of the strip.
 We have engineers we have engaged, we have an engineering study, we have a report.”

 Levi added that the engineering firm will “be working hand-in-hand with the contractor who’s going to be carrying out the work, and there’s going to be coordination with the City of Montreal.
 So, there’s going to be a lot of parties involved watching this.
-This is not like a typical road resurfacing work.”
+This is not like a typical road resurfacing work.” n